Moses-A/Forensic-Investigation/README.md

 # Forensic-Investigation
-Written in Python, with the help of TJ O'Connor in his book "Violen Python".
+Written in Python, with the help of TJ O'Connor in his book "Violent Python".
 Use respectively!